jpcampos/camp-demo/README.md

 ```
 "Started CampDemoApplication in *.** seconds"
 ```
-The application is configured to use H2 in file database, therefore a new db file will be created when the application runs first and therefore the information (booking information)
+The application is configured to use H2 in file database, therefore a new db file will be created when the application runs first and therefore the information (booking information) will remain persisted even if the application is brought down.

 ## Application running on cloud